 Synoptek │ Denver, CO

-Synoptek carved out the Managed Service Provider division from Critigen.
-Once that was complete, was tasked by the senior executive team to tackle the challenge of service & product consolidation from previous acquisitions that resulted in duplications, inefficiencies, confusion, poor cost control, and lost revenue.
+In the Product Management/Development leadership role tasked to tackle the challenge of service/product catalog rationalization from previous acquisitions that had resulted in inefficiencies, confusion, and lost revenue.

 2004 - 2013

-Provided vision and leadership in the development and implementation of IT programs and enterprise information systems for multiple companies to define and focus market strategies, streamline processes, and recognize growth opportunities for the purpose of optimizing effectiveness and cost efficiencies.
-Partnered with executive and C-level management teams to achieve stakeholder buy-in and measure organizational success through strong leadership, oversight, KPI metrics, and reporting.
-Marquee engagements:
+Provided vision and leadership in the development and implementation of IT programs and enterprise information systems for multiple companies to define and focus market strategies, streamline processes, and recognize growth opportunities for optimizing effectiveness and cost efficiencies.
+Marquee engagements below:

 IP Silver │ Denver, CO